Stenciling gives a more detailed and realistic finish to fresh concrete than stamping. And there are other advantages to stenciling, as well.

 Doug Burgan is president of Spray Pave Utah in Roy, Utah.
 He says the primary reason he prefers stencils to stamps is that “we can do large areas — different patterns all at the same time, not in different pours.”
 Also, he prefers the shallower grout lines created by stencils.
 Stamps leave deep impressions, he points out, which collect dirt and can trap moisture.

 Contractors who use stencils on fresh concrete agree that the process isn’t difficult; rather, it is all a matter of timing and technique.
 If you’ve not tried stenciling on fresh concrete, the following tips and tricks may open a whole new world of decorative concrete for you.

 Sizing up the job

 It may seem elementary to say, but make sure you are familiar with your stencil patterns and how they will lay out ahead of time.
-Some patterns have more waste factor than others; some will be more difficult to place than others.
+Some patterns have more waste factor than others, while will be more difficult to place.
 Some contractors do a dry run.
-Jim Mullins, director of training for Artcrete Inc., in Indianapolis, sums it up well: “The layout should be examined before you have the wet concrete on the ground.”
+Jim Mullins, director of training for Artcrete Inc., in Indianapolis, sums it up well: “You should examine the layout before you have the wet concrete on the ground.”

 In Noblesville, Ind., Steve VandeWater, managing member of ArtistiCrete L.L.C., recommends, “If you’re working up against a wall and it’s an odd pattern — like a European fan or flagstone pattern that’s not square or doesn’t have a straight edge — lay [the stencil] on the ground and snap a chalk line.
 Then cut it to create a straight edge to go against the wall.”
 And the main thing for rectangular patterns, he adds, is to make sure ahead of time that the corners are square.